 What kinds of books are included in the collection?

 The focus of our libraries is on reading for fun.
-The majority of the books are storybooks and child friendly non‐fiction.
-We do have some reference books and are also installing computers in some libraries.
+The majority of the books are storybooks and child friendly non‐fiction with some reference books.

 Do the libraries only have books?

 Some of the libraries provide other learning opportunities such as computers, tablets, educational games, story‐telling, crafts and music.

 What age of readers use the books?

 The main focus is on books suitable for children from kindergarten through sixth grade.
 As readers progress books for teenagers and adults are added.
 Parents also borrow books to read to their younger children.